-Program snaphot: The Women's Voice and Leadership program in Indonesia is implemented by Yayasan Humanis dan Inovasi Sosial working in partnership with Just Associates Southeast Asia (JASS SEA).
+Program snaphot: The Women's Voice and Leadership program in Indonesia is implemented in partnership with Just Associates Southeast Asia (JASS SEA).
 It aims to directly fund five national Indonesian women's rights organizations (WROs) focused on inclusive religious discourse to ensure space for women's social, political, and legal rights.
 In turn, these five WROs are working through and across their memberships to support at least 69 local WROs in 58 districts of at least seven provinces across Java, and in Sulawesi and Kalimantan.